CodePushGo/website/src/content/docs/docs/live-updates/breaking-changes.md

 :::

 :::note
-You can safely delete the v2 channel in CodePushGo even if some users still have the channel override.
+You can safely delete the v2 channel in Capgo even if some users still have the channel override.
 They will automatically receive updates from the production channel instead.
 :::

 ## Maintaining Version 1.x Updates